 2012-2015 Hamish King graduated with First Class Honours in molecular biology and a University Medal from Flinders University.
-At Oxford, Hamish completed his DPhil as part of the Wellcome Trust 4 Year Doctoral Programme in Chromosome and Developmental Biology based in the Department of Biochemistry.
-During his DPhil studies, he investigated the molecular mechanisms that allow genes to be turned on and off at different stages of development.
-He is currently a Sir Henry Wellcome PostDoctoral Fellow at the Queen Mary University of London and the Wellcome Trust Sanger Institute where he is studying gene regulatory networks in B cells using advanced single cell genomics."
+At Oxford, Hamish completed his DPhil as part of the Wellcome Trust 4 Year Doctoral Programme in Chromosome and Developmental Biology based in the Department of Biochemistr, investigating the molecular mechanisms that allow genes to be turned on and off at different stages of development.
+Hamish was then a Sir Henry Wellcome PostDoctoral Fellow at the Queen Mary University of London and the Wellcome Trust Sanger Institute.
+He is now back in Australia as Head of the Division of Epigenetics and Development at the Walter and Eliza Hall Institute in Melbourne.